Psalm 130 – Out of the Depths

 b.
 For with the LORD there is mercy: What he learned in his personal life, he can put to application for the whole nation.
 When God’s people humbly look to Him, there is mercy and abundant redemption for both the individual and the community.

 i.
 Abundant redemption: “Are our sins great? with God there is mercy, matchless mercy.
 Are our sins many? with God is plenteous redemption, multa redemptio; he will multiply pardons as we multiply sins, Isaiah 55:7.”
 (Trapp)

 c.
-He shall redeem Israel from all his iniquities: This is the confident conclusion to the Psalm, trusting that God will indeed bring the redemption and rescue to either the individual or the nation overwhelmed in the depths of their sin.
+He shall redeem Israel from all his iniquities: This is the confident conclusion to the psalm, demonstrating trust that God will indeed bring the redemption and rescue to both the individual and the nation overwhelmed in the depths of their sin.
 What God has demonstrated in the private life, He will also perform for the community that cries out to Him.

 i.
 “Nothing could be further from the shut-in gloom and uncertainty of ‘the depths’ than this.
 The singer is now liberated from himself to turn to his people and to hold out hopes that are far from tentative.”
 (Kidner)

 (c) 2020 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org